 - 2 Irrigate efficiently to reduce runoff and erosion.

 - 4 Collect your food scraps, oil and grease to avoid clogging sewer lines.

 - 6 Check your equipment for leaks and spills.

 - 7 Maintain your septic system.

 - 8 Pick up pet waste.

-Misapplication of fertilizer is the most frequent cause of surface water and groundwater contamination.
+Misapplication of fertilizer poses a significant threat to surface water and groundwaters.
 More is not always better when fertilizing your yard.
 Excessive watering or a rainstorm can wash away the chemical excess—wasting your money and endangering nearby waterways.

 - Apply pesticides and fertilizers according to the label’s directions and only to plants that are specified on the label.
 Only use the recommended amount of pesticide or fertilizer.

 - After mowing, leave grass clippings on your lawn.
 These clippings act as a slow-release fertilizer for your grass.

 - Plants that are native or well adapted to Texas require less pesticides and fertilizers when managed properly.